-The Euro Attractions Show is proclaimed as the ‘conference and trade show fore the attractions industry in Europe’, and is renowned for hosting the world’s top manufacturers, suppliers and services that allow Theme Parks to run smoothly on a day-to-day basis, and to plan ahead with new investments.
+EAS is proclaimed as the ‘conference and trade show for the attractions industry in Europe’, and is renowned for hosting the world’s top manufacturers, suppliers and services that allow Theme Parks to run smoothly on a day-to-day basis, and to plan ahead with new investments.

 In 2011, the EAS was opened in London’s Olympia Exhibition Hall, a huge venue in which the show would take place in both the Grand and National Halls.
 The majority of theme park and water park specialists were situated in the Grand, whilst the majority of amusement arcade and children’s attraction vendors were in the National Hall.

 Our full review of this year’s show is coming soon to this page – however, our gallery of highlights from the event is available to view now on our Facebook page.

 Upon arriving at the event, myself (Adam) and Jack were given our passes that would give us access to the show.
 Being our first major industry event, we weren’t entirely sure what we were letting ourselves in for – but we knew that the major companies which keep attractions ticking over on a daily basis and install new investments for the future would be here.